-The Fez (Turkish: fes, plural fezzes or fezes), or Tarboosh / Tarboush (Arabic), is a felt hat either in the shape of a red truncated cone or in the shape of a short cylinder made of kilim fabric.
+The Fez (Turkish is Fes with plural Fezzes or Fezes), or Tarboosh / Tarboush in Arabic, is a felt hat either in the shape of a red truncated cone or in the shape of a short cylinder made of felt or kilim fabric.
 Both usually have tassels.

-This was a radically egalitarian measure which replaced the elaborate sumptuary laws which signaled rank, religion, and occupation, allowing prosperous non-Muslims to express their wealth in competitions with Muslims, foreshadowing the Tanzimat reforms.
-On the other hand, tradesmen and artisans generally rejected the fez.
+This was a radically egalitarian measure which replaced the elaborate sumptuary laws which signalled rank, religion, and occupation, allowing prosperous non-Muslims to express their wealth in competitions with Muslims, foreshadowing the Tanzimat reforms.
+On the other hand, tradesmen and artisans generally rejected the Fez.

-Punch cartoons of the period 1875-90 frequently portray middle-class male figures dressed in this fashion.
+Punch cartoons during from 1875 to 1890 frequently portray middle-class male figures dressed in this fashion.
 This practice is called ‘wearing mufti’ and came from the habit of British officers and public servants wearing what was then Indian dress in the privacy of their homes.
 The dress was more comfortable in the Indian climate and created a sense of ease and relaxation such that the clothing, not unlike that of an Islamic scholar or mufti, came into the English language as a word meaning ‘out of uniform’ or undress.

 Other names for Fez

 - Tommy Cooper

 Fez fancy dress ideas